All You Need to Know about Organizational Chart

 - Divided box - indicate job sharing or dual responsibilities, a might be used.

-- Rectangle surrounded by dashed border, or a box containing either TBH or TBD - present an open position.
+- Rectangle surrounded by a dashed border, or a box containing either TBH or TBD - present an open position.
 TBH is abbreviated from "to be hired" and TBD from "to be determined".

 Types of Organizational Charts